St. Theresa of Lisieux Catholic High School

-St. Theresa of Lisieux Catholic High School is a Catholic high school in Richmond Hill, a suburb of the Greater Toronto Area in Canada.
-The school is named after St. Theresa of Lisieux.
+St. Theresa of Lisieux Catholic High School is a high school in Richmond Hill, Ontario.
+The school is named after 19th-century French Discalced Carmelite Thérèse of Lisieux.
 The school was founded by the York Catholic District School Board in 2002.
-The first graduating class was that of 2005.
-The graduating class of 2006 was the first class to have gone through all four grades at this school.
+The first graduating class was that of 2005; the graduating class of 2006 was the first class to have gone through all four grades at this school.

-The school team name is The Lions, with the mascot being Roary the Lion.
+The school team is named The Lions, with the mascot being Roary the Lion.
 St. Theresa's athletics offers a wide variety of sports and other recreational events held throughout the school year.

-St. Theresa of Lisieux Catholic High School also offers the AP (Advanced Placement) and pre-AP program for students.
+St. Theresa of Lisieux Catholic High School also offers the AP (Advanced Placement) and pre-AP program to students.
 Students in this regular program have the opportunity to participate in differentiated courses in English, Mathematics, Science, and Social Sciences.
+In addition, the school offers Specialist High Skills Major (SHSM) programs to its students.

 Academics

-St. Theresa of Lisieux currently ranks 8th in Ontario out of 739 high schools according to the Fraser Institute.
+St. Theresa of Lisieux currently ranks 1st in Ontario out of 746 high schools according to the Fraser Institute, tied with four other schools.

+Elementary feeder schools

+"Feeder schools" refer to elementary schools from around the area that provide automatic enrolment in the high school.